 Happy Baking from the Gardening team 🥧

-Children in Year Two and Year Four spend time working in small groups in the Grendon Garden with the purpose of enhancing their understanding of the natural world.
+Children in Year Four spend time working in small groups in the Grendon Garden with the purpose of enhancing their understanding of the natural world.
 We are lucky to have a dedicated area accredited to level 5 of the RHS Campaign for School Gardens.

 Children access a wildlife pond surrounded by trees and hedges.
 A range of herbs, flowers and vegetables are grown which supports children's understanding of seasonality and food production.